How to Apply

 Because you will be paired with a faculty member on his/her research project, you’ll benefit from close interaction and a mentoring relationship with an expert in your field.
 You’ll develop as a scholar as you gain first-hand experience with practical application of concepts learned in classes.
 Students are encouraged to continue their work on the SHARE project with their faculty mentor in subsequent semesters through independent study or research credits.
 The SHARE project experience can also provide a foundation for independent research leading to the completion of an Honors thesis or capstone project.

-During the funded semester, you will be expected to commit 10 hours per week for 14 weeks.
-You will receive your $1,500 award as an hourly wage.
+During the funded semester, you will be expected to commit an average of 9 hours per week for 14 weeks.
+Your SHARE Award of up to $1,500 will be paid out as hourly wages.

 As a student apprentice, you are responsible for fulfilling all the terms of the SHARE program, including:

-- Devoting at least 10 hours/week to the SHARE project for the 14-week Spring semester;
+- Devoting 9 hours/week to the SHARE project for the 14-week Spring semester;

 - Working directly with your faculty mentor, including meeting regularly, completing assigned tasks, and adhering to any additional requirements set out in the project agreement;

-- Completing a brief weekly checklist indicating which tasks you worked on that week;
+- Completing a brief weekly reflection indicating which tasks you worked on that week and what you learned;

 - Submitting a SHARE Completion Form to the OUR at the end of the SHARE semester; and